 When considering the power requirements for electric car charger installations, it’s clear that Level 2 offers the best balance of speed and practicality for home use.
 Meanwhile, public Level 3 chargers provide convenience when you’re on the go.

-How Charger Wattage Affects Charging Time & Cost
+How Does Charger Wattage Affect EV Charging Time and Cost?

 The more watts your charger delivers, the faster your car recharges.
 That’s the basic math, but there’s more to consider.